 - Plan, develop, and implement a Capital Improvement Program that meets the District's statutory responsibilities, complies with applicable state and federal regulations and requirements, and responds to the needs of the District's residents, as directed through the policies adopted by the Board of Commissioners in the areas of sewage treatment, stormwater management, resource recovery, and pollution control; - Provide requested and required engineering assistance to other departments within the District in support of their missions.
 The Engineering Department engages internal staff for all intercepting sewer rehabilitation design, all construction management, and most of the District's process facilities design.
-Employing a rigorous qualifications-based selection process, the balance of design work is completed by engineering consulting firms.
 By blending District staff's design expertise with design expertise of highly qualified outside firms, the Engineering Department is able to ensure that water reclamation plant upgrade, rehabilitation, and resource recovery projects are state of the art; - Regulate impacts of development in suburban Cook County on stormwater runoff, wetlands, and floodplains, in accordance with the Watershed Management Ordinance.
 This is accomplished by reviewing and issuing Watershed Management Ordinance permits for development and inspecting the work performed.

-- Conducted the Engineering Department's first internal training session on key aspects of budget administration and preparation and provided engineers with context for the information that is requested throughout the year; - The District's electronic project management system, e-Builder, implemented in 2018, continues to be improved to manage all of the District's Capital Improvement Program projects and report on the \$200 million in expenditures, as well as the various metrics used in the department, including: tracking project design and construction schedules, forecasting award dates, cash flow projections for budgeting, and all construction contractor submittals and documentation.
-In 2021, e-Builder was updated to include processing of payments required under Intergovernmental Agreements and automatic notification of the Budget and Administration Section when project award dates shift to a different budget year.
+- Conducted the Engineering Department's first internal training sessions on key aspects of budget administration and preparation and provided engineers with context for the information that is requested throughout the year; - The District's electronic project management system, e-Builder, implemented in 2018, continues to be improved to manage all of the District's Capital Improvement Program projects and report on the \$200 million in expenditures, as well as the various metrics used in the department, including: tracking project design and construction schedules, forecasting award dates, cash flow projections, and all contractor submittals and documentation.
+In 2021, e-Builder was updated to include processing of payments required under Intergovernmental Agreements and automatic notification when project award dates shift to a different budget year.
 As a result, e-Builder facilitates timely processing of invoices and administration of the Capital Improvement Program budget.

-The 2022 appropriation for the Engineering Department - Corporate Fund is \$26,838,000, an increase of \$583,300, or 2.2 percent, from 2021.
+The 2022 appropriation for the Engineering Department - Corporate Fund is \$27,675,000, an increase of \$1,420,300, or 5.4 percent, from 2021.
 The Engineering Department's 2022 Budget provides direct support to the Capital Improvement Program.
-The staffing level remains unchanged at 199.
+The staffing level has decreased from 199 to 198 due to the transfer of one Assistant Civil Engineer position and one Management Analyst III position to General Administration, offset by the transfer in of one Senior Budget & Management Analyst position from General Administration.